Skip to content

 The loop is set up by the first argument: @EACH([4, 5, 6] tells SQLMesh to step through the list of items in brackets.

 The second argument number -> number tells SQLMesh what action should be taken for each item using an "anonymous" function (aka "lambda" function).
-The left side of the arrow states what name the code on the right side will refer to each item as, just like for number in the Python example.
+The left side of the arrow states what name the code on the right side will refer to each item as (like name in for [name] in [items] in a Python for loop).

 The right side of the arrow specifies what should be done to each item in the list. number -> number tells @EACH that for each item number it should return that item (e.g., 1).